tomjennings100/dashboardapidocs/README.md

 Retrieving items from feeds
 ----
-####`/widgets/items/:widgetID[s]`
+####`/widgets/items/:widgetId`
-An authenticated user can retrieve items from a feed/feeds by issuing an HTTP GET request to `/widgets/items/` along with the relevant widget IDs, retrieved from `/widgets`. <!-- A user can issue many requests with a single ID or one request with many comma-separated IDs, for example:  -->
+An authenticated user can retrieve items from a feed/feeds by issuing an HTTP GET request to `/widget/:widgetId/` along with the relevant widget IDs, retrieved from `/widgets`. <!-- A user can issue many requests with a single ID or one request with many comma-separated IDs, for example:  -->

-	GET /widgets/items/abc,123,def,456
+	GET /widget/:*widget ID*

-A successful request will return a `200` response along with a JSON object with an array of items from the requested widgets, ordered by descending date, as follows:
+A successful request will return a `200` response along with a JSON object with an array of items from the requested widget, ordered by descending date, as follows:

 |Property | Type | Description |
 |--------------|------|------------|